demardefrozen10/RateMySupps/README.md

    cd Backend
    cp .env.example .env
 ```
-   Edit `.env` with your AWS credentials
+   Edit `.env` with your AWS credentials.
+It requires AWS access key and AWS secret key, a IAM role with full permission to AWS S3 bucket is required.

 2. Build and run with Docker Compose:
 ```bash
    docker compose up --build
 ```
    Backend runs on `http://localhost:8080`

+   This runs a containerized version of Spring Boot and a PostgreSQL instance (built from the official PostgreSQL image).

 ## Frontend